-The Healing Timeline: When to Expect Wrinkles
+The Healing Timeline: When to Expect Onion Skin

-Wrinkled Skin vs. a Real Problem
+Onion Skin vs. a Real Problem

 It's important to know that this normal texture is very different from other healing issues.